The Palm network enables efficient NFT minting & trading due to its:

 Once we have calculated the fee in DAI, we update the relevant fee information in the bridge smart contracts.

-The chart above shows what the automated fee would have been for the past week.
-There may be times where you will pay a little more than the actual transaction costs, and other times when you’ll pay a little less.
-But given that the prices are being updated more frequently, they should be pretty close to the actual cost.
+There may be times where you will pay a little more than the actual transaction costs, and other times when you will pay a little less.
+Given that the prices are being updated more frequently, they should be closer to the actual cost.